lj-ditrapani/SWE430/markdown/javascript-tutorial.markdown

     false || true;              // true
     false || false;             // false

 The `!` operator is a unary operator (it only take one argument as opposed to two arguments).
-It negates the boolean value of its argument.
+It is called the "NOT" operator becasue it negates the boolean value of its argument.

     !true;                      // false
     !false;                     // true